s246wv/viz-kgrc4si/README.md

 # viz-kgrc4si

-This repository provides some visualization of the ナレッジグラフ推論チャレンジ【実社会版】提供データセット.
+This repository provides some visualization of the Knowledge Graph Reasoning Challenge for Social Issue Movies.
 You can display the videos to access [this page](https://s246wv.github.io/viz-kgrc4si/).
 *The videos are a little old because the official repository provides new videos on 12.28.2022*

 ## Acknowledgement and Description